plus3network/slipcover/README.md

 ### Built In Routes

-The SlipCover.App class comes with some built in routes based on the model type
+The SlipCover.App class comes with some built in routes based on the model type.
+For maximum compatability purposes all the collection names are plural and the create/update actions support both POST and PUT.

 ```
 Method   Route                  Function